Dominique Jean Larrey

 Dominique Jean, Baron Larrey (8 July 1766 – 25 July 1842) was a French surgeon and soldier best known for his service in the French Revolutionary and Napoleonic Wars.
-An important innovator in battlefield medicine and triage, Larrey invented the flying ambulance and is sometimes considered the first modern military surgeon.
+An important innovator in battlefield medicine and triage, he invented the flying ambulance and is sometimes considered the first modern military surgeon.
+He has been credited with 24 important surgical advances and is called the "father of modern military medicine" and "the father of emergency medical services".

 Early life and career

-Larrey was Born in Beaudéan, and the second of three children to Jean Larrey, a shoemaker, and Philippine Perès.
+Larrey was born in Beaudéan, Bigorre, as the second of three children of Jean Larrey, a shoemaker, and Philippine Perès.
 His father died in 1780, When Larrey was only 13 years old.
 He was then sent to live with his uncle Alexis, a surgeon in Toulouse where he learned his first medical skills.
+Larrey excelled in this training, winning first prize in a medical competition from the Saint-Joseph de La Grave society and penning a well received thesis on Caries.

-After an 8-year apprenticeship, he went to Paris to study under Pierre-Joseph Desault, who was chief surgeon at the Hôtel-Dieu de Paris.
+After an 8-year apprenticeship, he went to Paris to study under the renowned Pierre-Joseph Desault, who was chief surgeon at the Hôtel-Dieu de Paris.
 His uncle gave him a letter of introduction but money was scarce and Larrey walked all the way from Toulouse to Paris.
 He then went to Brest, where he was appointed surgeon in the navy and began lecturing.
-In 1787 he boarded a ship deployed to the defense of Newfoundland, and was, at nearly 21 years-old at the time, the youngest medical officer in the French Royal Navy.
+In 1787 he boarded a ship called the Vigilante deployed to the defense of Newfoundland, and was, at nearly 21 years-old at the time, the youngest medical officer in the French Royal Navy.
+The care he provided in cases of illness and his concern for ensuring a higher standard of hygiene during the voyage were so successful that, despite the hardships of a difficult journey and the hunger, thirst and Scurvy that had spread among the crew, upon its return to Brest, not a man had been lost.
 While in America, Larrey took an interest in the local environment, writing observations on the local flora, fauna, climate and manners, which were published years later in his Mémoires de chirurgie militaire et campagnes du baron D.J.
 Larrey.

 In 1789, Larrey was back in Paris, where he worked with Jean-Nicolas Corvisart, Xavier Bichat and Raphaël Bienvenu Sabatier in Les Invalides.
 On 14 July, Larrey was present during the Storming of the Bastille and he improvised an ambulance to treat the wounded.